Need a New Healthy Smoothie?

 Healthy Smoothie Recipe

-- 2-3 kale leaves torn into large pieces
+- 2-3 small-medium kale leaves washed and torn into large pieces

-- 1 small -med carrot cup into large chunks
+- 1 peeled carrot Cut into large chunks